-The following are the eight considerations that are critical for competing in today’s financial environment:
+The following elements are all critical for competing in today’s financial landscape.

 1. Flexibility and Configurability

-- Can the solution be configured easily or does that require engaging a professional services team?
+- Can the solution be configured easily, or does that require a professional services team?

-- Can you give us some examples of how other banks have configured the solution or made it their own, without engaging outside services?
+- Will you give us examples of how other banks have configured the solution or made it their own without engaging outside services?

 - Does the CRM offer the ability to add relationship data?